-What Is Betrayal Trauma?
+Do I Have Betrayal Trauma?
 26 Symptoms

-The Trauma In Betrayal Trauma
+The Trauma Of Betrayal Trauma

-26 Symptoms Of Betrayal Trauma
+Symptoms Of Betrayal Trauma

 Although all traumatic events are different and reactions of different people depend on their personalities and experience, trauma produces a number of typical symptoms in those who experience it.
-These symptoms are likely to consist of some of the following fromYour Sexually Addicted Spouse:

 - Reliving the event